-Grilled Jalapeno Poppers Recipe
+Grilled Bacon Wrapped Jalapeno Poppers Recipe

-10 Fresh Jalapeno
+10 fresh Jalapeno chile peppers*

 1/4 pound cheese (Asadero, cheddar, Monterrey Jack, or even cream cheese will work, or a combination of your choice, as long as it will melt)

 Toothpicks (soaked at least 20 minutes in water)

 Slice the Jalapeno chile pepper down the center from the stem (just below the stew) to just almost before the tip of the pepper, avoiding cutting through the stem.
 Squeeze the pepper at the top and bottom to make a slight opening in the pepper.